r0jbY/uvjb/Documentation/Analysis/Users&UseCases.md

 - Register a new client
 - Register a new admin
 - See an overview of all users profiles
-- Edit user (Buddy & Admin) profiles
+- Edit user profiles
-- Delete user (Buddy & Admin) profiles
+- Delete user profiles
 - Retrieve an overview of the popularity of all clients *(Optional)*